 One final option is to use one of the lasso tools to select the content you want to keep, press Shift + Ctrl + I to invert the selection, then press Ctrl + X to delete the unwanted background.

-There is no one solution that is going to work in every possible scenario, but if you become comfortable with each of these tools you should be able to make a transparent background in Photoshop CS5 for just about any image that you encounter.
+There is no one solution that is going to work in every possible scenario concerning transparent backgrounds in an image file, but if you become comfortable with each of these tools you should be able to make a transparent background in Photoshop CS5 for just about any image that you encounter.